gluecose/test-vectors/cose-musts-and-shoulds.md

 ### Negative conditions

 Assuming no out-of-band channel exists:
+* [:white_check_mark:](sign1-verify-negative-0004.json) Sign1 message without alg in protected headers => rejected by receiver
-* Sign and Sign1 messages without alg in protected headers => rejected by receiver
+*  Sign message without alg in protected headers => rejected by receiver
+* [:white_check_mark:](sign1-verify-negative-0005.json) Sign message with alg only in unprotected headers => rejected by receiver
-* Sign and Sign1 messages with alg only in unprotected headers => rejected by receiver
+* Sign1 message with alg only in unprotected headers => rejected by receiver

 ## `crit`